alexoro412/compsci/notes/Genocide.md

    - Borders were drawn
    - Rwanda one of the last
      - Landlocked, jungle
- - Race Science -- Very popular in Europe (justified colonisation)
+ - Race Science -- Very popular in Europe (justified colonization)
    - Physical measurements/specification + behavior "analysis"
      - "superiority"
    - Tutsi considered "whiter, more european"